-The holiday season is the time of the year where we regret on things we missed out and celebrate on what we didn’t, what’s more important is looking forward to the next.
+The holiday season is the time of the year where we regret things we missed out and celebrate what we didn’t, what’s more important is looking forward to the next.
 As a year ender, we look back on products that elevated our senses onto a higher level.

 The Yamazaki 18